Kimbsy/dispatch-spring/README.md

-# alexecute
+# dispatch
-Alexa skill for executing commands on a local machine.
+Spring boot application for relaying messages/commands between machines/applications on a local network.